 A closer look at Azure SQL Database and SQL Server on Azure VMs

-Azure SQL Database is a relational database-as-a-service (DBaaS) hosted in the Azure cloud that falls into the industry categories of Software-as-a-Service (SaaS) and Platform-as-a-Service (PaaS).
+Azure SQL Database is a relational database-as-a-service (DBaaS) hosted in the Azure cloud that falls into the industry category of Platform-as-a-Service (PaaS).
 SQL database is built on standardized hardware and software that is owned, hosted, and maintained by Microsoft.
-With SQL Database, you can develop directly on the service using built-in features and functionality that require extensive configuration in SQL Server.
+With SQL Database, you can use built-in features and functionality that require extensive configuration in SQL Server.
 When using SQL Database, you pay-as-you-go with options to scale up or out for greater power with no interruption.
 Azure SQL Database, with support for both single databases and elastic pools for sharing resources, is an ideal environment for developing new applications in the cloud.
 And, with Azure SQL Database Managed Instance, you can bring your own license.
 Additionally, this option provides all of the PaaS benefits of Azure SQL Database but adds capabilities that were previously only available in SQL VMs.
 This includes a native virtual network (VNet) and near 100% compatibility with on-premises SQL Server.
 Managed Instance is ideal for on-premises database migrations to Azure with minimal changes required.

 In general, these two SQL options are optimized for different purposes: